wenk-silvan/portfolio/public/assets/blogs/build-website/blog.md

 Now, go forth and build something awesome!
 And remember, coding isn’t about being perfect; it’s about having fun, breaking things, fixing them, and enjoying the journey. 👩‍💻👨‍💻

 Cheers to your new website-building superpowers! 🥳

+*Note from Silvan: Thanks GPT for generating this blog post.
+And to all readers, I'm sorry for the ackward jokes, I guess AI has other qualities where it shines.*